 Established in 1972, The University of Texas Health Science Center at Houston (UTHealth) School of Nursing is ranked in the top five percent of graduate nursing programs in the country, according to the latest survey results by U.S. News and World Report.
-The School of Nursing is one of six academic units of the UTHealth.
-The other units, in chronological order of operation, are: School of Dentistry (1905), Graduate School of Biomedical Sciences (1963), School of Public Health (1967), Medical School (1970), and School of Biomedical Informatics (2000).
+The School of Nursing is one of six academic units of UTHealth, which is a component health institution of The University of Texas System.
+The other UTHealth units, in chronological order of operation, are: School of Dentistry (1905), Graduate School of Biomedical Sciences (1963), School of Public Health (1967), Medical School (1970), and School of Biomedical Informatics (2000).
 The campus is located in the world-famous Texas Medical Center, where students enjoy the resources of a distinguished health science center combined with the expertise and inter-disciplinary collaborative opportunities of the world's largest medical center.

 View the latest issue of Caring Minds Magazine.